The Cottages of Renton

 Overview of The Cottages of Renton

 The most recent inspection on September 12, 2025, identified deficiencies related to kitchen staff hand sanitation and incomplete continuing education for care staff.
 Earlier records also cited fire safety documentation gaps, a substantiated complaint related to failure to communicate a resident’s DNR status to emergency responders, and issues with resident care documentation.
-The total number of deficiencies in the most recent inspection was 68, which is above the Washington state average of 31, warranting careful consideration from families.
+The total number of deficiencies throughout its inspection history was 68, which is above the Washington state average of 31, warranting careful consideration from families.
 However, no fines or license actions are cited.

 The community is designed with safety and supervision in mind, including a secured perimeter and 24-hour awake staffing, along with on-site physician visits to support ongoing medical needs.
 Additionally, a range of amenities and services, including secure outdoor courtyards, individualized care plans, medication management, social programming, outdoor activity spaces, and gardening opportunities, are provided.
 Daily activities are also tailored to each resident’s abilities and preferences to support engagement and cognitive stimulation in a structured environment.